 Who qualifies as a dependent?

 So who can you claim?
 Well, it could be an uncle, a grandchild, a parent, a nephew, or even a freeloading boyfriend.

-Children can include your child, a grandchild, a niece of a nephew, or even a brother or sister.
-Children are under 19 years old, or 24 if they are a full-time student.
+Children can include your child, a grandchild, a niece or a nephew, or even a brother or sister.
+Children must be under 19 years old, or 24 if they are a full-time student.

-Other people you support can include others that the IRS says are qualifying relatives, such as a parent, a grandparent, an aunt or uncle, or an in-law.
+Other people you support can include those that the IRS says are qualifying relatives, such as a parent, a grandparent, an aunt or uncle, or an in-law.

 So let’s recap, who qualifies?
-Well, it can be children and adults or relatives and friends.
+It can be children and adults or relatives and friends.